inkVerb/VIP/501/Lesson-00.md

   - HTML is a manikin
   - CSS is the clothing
   - JavaScript "animates", so the manikin moves like a robot and changes clothes
+- XML borrows HTML framework, using it to organize information the way HTML organizes a webpage
+  - XML can be displayed like a webpage or used silently for software to access information data

 - Take the crash course:
   - [HTML CSS JS](https://github.com/inkVerb/HTML-CSS-JS/blob/master/README.md)